szymondziedziel/BashTomato/README_MANUAL_PART.md

 # your code goes here
 ```

-for more what your code should look like you can refer to ./tests/e2e/example.sh.
-I used there most of functions offered by BashTomato.
+for more what your testing code should look like you can refer to ./tests/e2e/example.sh.
+I used there most of functions offered by BashTomato to test them and show sample usage

 ## Testing